matthewchang-projects/Bare-Metal-Enterprise-SOC-Detection-Engineering-Lab/README.md

 **Realistic baseline traffic is essential before running attack simulations.** Running attack scenarios against workstations with no prior activity produces trivially detectable anomalies.
 The CorpBot framework was built to generate realistic application, authentication, and network events across WS01–WS06 so that detections are validated against a realistic signal-to-noise environment rather than an artificially quiet one.

 **Detection tuning is iterative, not one-time.** Initial Suricata ET Open rules generated significant alert volume from legitimate lab management traffic that superficially resembled scanning behavior.
-The tuning process — suppression rules, threshold adjustments, correlation logic refinement — required more time than anticipated and represents a realistic approximation of what production SOC teams manage continuously.
+The tuning process, suppression rules, threshold adjustments, correlation logic refinement, required more time than anticipated and represents a realistic approximation of what production SOC teams manage continuously.

 ---